umbrellio/polist/README.md

 `Polist::Service` is a simple class designed for creating service classes.

 ### Installation
-Juts add `gem "polist"` to your Gemfile.
+Simply add `gem "polist"` to your Gemfile.

 ### Basic usage example
 ```ruby